corbinbalzan/EDG/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## Installation
+Navigate to the root folder.
+Run `npm install`

+Make sure you have mongodb downloaded and ip whitelisted.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Express Server

+Run `nodemon server.js`.
+Navigate to `http://localhost:3000/`.
+Changes are automatically detected.

 ## Code scaffolding